casper-network/docs/source/docs/casper/dapp-dev-guide/sdkspec/types_chain.md

 ## JsonExecutionResult {#jsonexecutionresult}

-The execution result of a single deploy.
+The execution result of a single Deploy.

 * [`block_hash`](#blockhash)